Some Recent Publications

 To address this gap, I introduce my ‘Valuing Status Account.’
 Because it is deeply important to most humans to have our moral status acknowledged, and required for our acting autonomously, using language that disrespects our status is wrong apart from downstream effects.
 This underlies the difference between dehumanization, and a novel concept I call ‘deanimalization.’
 This gives insight into how ideology functions, and the differing constraints on activism done for animals and humans.
 This account helps fill in prominent accounts of the badness of slurs, and gets down to a more fundamental explanatory level.
 I also believe it can help us move away from focusing solely on slurs, and onto the broader category of Prejudicial Language, allowing us to recognize more subtly disrespectful language too.

-"Having Your Porn and Equality Too" (Under Review)
+"Having Your Porn and Equality Too"

 Many feminists argue that pornography subordinates and silences women.
 I introduce a novel theoretical framework to show that alternative pornography can address these harms by changing what mainstream pornography communicates.
 The background presuppositions required to make sense of pornography are context-dependent.
 By exposing us to a wide variety of sexual acts, dynamics, and bodies, alternative pornography changes our context.
 When we understand the diversity of sexual desire, we can’t make sense of a scene in which a woman is submissive by presupposing anything about what women, as a class, like.
 We instead have to use presuppositions about what the depicted individual likes.